From Words to Amino Acids: Does the Curse of Depth Persist?: Experimental Details

 We follow the layer-skipping tools of \citet{csordas2025language} to measure how much each layer contributes to downstream computation by removing that layer's residual update and tracking how the change propagates through later layers.
 For a Transformer with residual stream states $h_\ell$ at layer $\ell$, we view each layer as applying an additive update $\Delta h_\ell = h_{\ell+1} - h_\ell$.
 Skipping a source layer $s$ is implemented by removing its update, i.e., setting $\bar h_{s+1}:= \bar h_s$, and then continuing the forward pass normally to obtain intervened activations $\{\bar h_\ell\}_{\ell > s}$.
 We then quantify the propagated effect of skipping $s$ on a later layer $\ell$ by comparing the downstream representations under the original and intervened forward passes.
-In practice, we aggregate these changes across token positions and prompts using a simple summary statistic of calculating the maximum effects over relevant token positions and prompts, to produce the layer-by-layer heatmaps.
+In practice, we aggregate these changes across token positions and prompts using a simple summary statistic of the maximum effect over relevant token positions and prompts, to produce the layer-by-layer heatmaps.
+Additionally, we also report the layer-layer similarity across depth for all models.
+We measure the similarity between a pair of layers using the linear centered kernel alignment (CKA) \citep{kornblith2019cka}.